bacarybruno/kebetoo-mobile/README.md

 This installation guide will focus on android.

 ### Steps
-Install the dependencies and devDependencies of the [server app](https://github.com/bacarybruno/kebetoo-mobile) and start the server.
+Install the dependencies and devDependencies of the [server app](https://github.com/bacarybruno/kebetoo-mobile) then start the server.

 ```sh
 $ mongod